apiaryio/apiaryio.github.com/_posts/2019-01-31-What-you-need-from-your-CI.md

 ## Summary

 Every team has a different approach to CIE problems and we are lucky to have many tools to choose from.
-At Apiary, we always prefer TravisCI for open-source.
+At Apiary, we always prefer Travis CI for open-source.
 AppVeyor allows us to support Windows users, which was a significant problem in years before that CIE for OSS projects launched.

 We've also been very satisfied with CircleCI, and if we will migrate to another solution to be more consistent with other Oracle teams, we will maintain the current approach and try monitoring everything important to us.
 Getting data is critical, so don't hesitate to add CIE metrics to your production monitoring.
 If something doesn't work on your CIE, it can be treated as an incident in the same way the production issues are.